Kyle-L/Revenants/README.md

 <a name="overview"/></a>
 ## Overview
-This repository serves as a template for a basic web application built using [Flask](https://flask.palletsprojects.com/en/1.1.x/) in Python.
+This repository is for the development of a web application game similiar to that of the classic card game Mafia.
+Tech Stack: Python3, Flask, Socketio, and PostgresSQL.

 <a name="media"/></a>
 ## Media